-▶ Select the "Go back" icon ⊃
+Select the "Go back" icon (tap the icon briefly or press the PLAY button)

-- The Delete screen can not be called up when in overview mode, because the menu function Delete of the Review menu is not available in this context. - The "Scroll" and "Magnify" functions continue to be available when the "Delete" screen is active.
+- The Delete screen can not be called up when in overview mode, because the menu function Detern of the Review menu is not available in this context. - The "Scroll" and "Magnify" functions continue to be available when the "Delete" screen is active.